Best Materials For Bakeware And Oven Safe Temperatures

 Melamine is commonly used for food consumption; in measuring cups, plates, mixing bowls, and utensils.

 However, it should never be used for bakeware.
-Putting melamine into an oven at the temperature required for most bakes could be serious consequences.
+Putting melamine into an oven at the temperature required for most bakes could have serious consequences.

 According to the FDA, the melamine chemical, which is typically used in industrial products, is not healthy if ingested.